eechukwu/gcp-virgin-project/README.md

 ## Usage

-The repository requires an existing Google Cloud Account.
+The repository requires an existing Google Cloud Account and a GCP bucket to store our terraform state files.
 The repository  allows the resources to be extensively customised using dev.tfvars file.[`dev.tfvars`](dev.tfvars).
 The repository itself is located in the root of this repository, and is designed to be used as part of a larger Terraform project.

 NOTE: Please remember to update the gcp_project_id in the dev.tfvars file.[`dev.tfvars`](dev.tfvars) with you Project ID.
+Also you need to manual create a bucket for the terraform state file.

 ```
 module "cluster" {